chocolatey/docs/input/en-us/central-management/setup/website.md

 * Check the event log first.
 It's very helpful in seeing what the actual issues are
 * Turn on stdout logging in the config at `c:\tools\chocolatey-management-web\web.config` if it is not already on.
 The attribute is named `stdoutLogEnabled` (set it to true).
 This will allow logging to `c:\tools\chocolatey-management-web\App_Data\Logs`.
 Permissions will play a role in this so ensure [the user has the right access](#non-default-app-pool-user-considerations).
 * Check for [Non-Default App Pool User Considerations](#non-default-app-pool-user-considerations).

+### Errors when attempting to communicate with SignalR

+Within the CCM Website, [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr) is used to enable real time communications for notifications.
+It has been found that the following errors can be shown within the Developer Tools sections of some browsers:

+* Error: Connection disconnected with error 'Error: Cannot send until the transport is connected'
+* The connection to ... was interrupted while the page was loading.
+Error: Connection disconnected with error 'Error: Error occurred'
+* Error: failed to start the connection: Error: Unable to connect to the server with any of the available transports.
+ServerSentEvents failed: Error: 'ServerSentEvents' is disabled by the client.
+LongPolling failed: Error: 'LongPolling' is disabled by the client.

+In all of these cases, we haven't seen any drop in functionality for the notifications that are sent from the CCM Application.
+Our suspicion is that there is a timing issue when attempting to make the connection to the SignalR Hub, which is almost immediately rectified.
+Due to the fact that SignalR is a 3rd party integration, we do not believe that there is anything that can be done to resolve this problem, and since the functionality continues to work as expected, these errors in the JavaScript console can safely be ignored.

 [Central Management Setup](xref:ccm-setup) | [Chocolatey Central Management](xref:central-management)